 Observe manufacturer’s instructions (technical product datasheets)

-Protect battery poles from short-circuit
+Protect battery poles from short-circuits

 Protect from mechanical deformation